 I'm a big proponent of the pocket account.
-Some people might call this a spending account.
+Some people might call this a spending account or an allowance account or a party and bullshit account.
 A pocket account is a checking account that is used for discretionary spending.
-Now let me say that in a less boring way: it's a checking account, you put money into your pocket account much like you're give yourself an allowance.
 You can spend the pocket account money on whatever the fuck you want to spend it on. i.e. as many artisanal ice cream cones as you can afford, clothes that you don't need, but you want or too many or very cute outfits for your dog.

 Step 7: Fund your pocket account.